opensaasstudio/plasma/README.md

 }
 ```

-If the `DEBUG` environment variable is enabled, you can access the next two endpoints.
+If the `DEBUG` environment variable is enabled, you can access the debug endpoint.

-### GET /

-This sample subscribes to `program:1234:views,program:1234:poll,program:1234:annotation` events.
-When an event matching the subscribing event is published, an event is displayed on the page.

 ### GET /debug